Ring system: Neptune

 The system around Neptune consists of five principal rings that, at their densest, are comparable to the low-density regions of Saturn's rings.
 However, they are faint and dusty, much more similar in structure to those of Jupiter.
 The very dark material that makes up the rings is likely organics processed by radiation, like in the rings of Uranus.
 20 to 70 percent of the rings are dust, a relatively high proportion.
 Hints of the rings were seen for decades prior to their conclusive discovery by Voyager 2 in 1989.

 Prehistoric ring systems

 Earth

 A 2024 study suggests that Earth may have had a ring system for a period of 40 million years, starting from the middle of the Ordovician period (around 466 million years ago).
 This ring system may have originated from a large asteroid that passed by Earth at this time and had a significant amount of debris stripped by Earth's gravitational pull, forming a ring system.
 Evidence for this ring comes from impact craters from the Ordovician meteor event appearing to cluster in a distinctive band around the Earth's equator at that time.
 The presence of this ring may have led to significant shielding of Earth from sun's rays and a severe cooling event, thus causing the Hirnantian glaciation, the coldest known period of the last 450 million years.

+Hypothetical future ring systems

+Mars

+Mars may develop dusty rings in about 50 million years when its moon Phobos, slowly spiraling inward, crashes in to the planet.
+The resulting temporary ring system might eventually clump back into a new moon, a cycle that could have repeated several times in Martian history, as suggested by studies of the Borealis Basin and Deimos's orbit.